medusajs/medusa/www/apps/docs/content/admin/setting-pages.md

 ---
-title: 'How to Create an Admin Setting Page'
+title: "How to Create an Admin Setting Page"
-description: 'Learn how to create a new setting page in the admin dashboard.'
+description: "Learn how to create a new setting page in the admin dashboard."
 addHowToData: true
 ---